oatlog/oatlog/doc/extended_abstract/main.typ

     [`zrocorrect`], [Oatlog and egglog produce zero e-nodes], [`allcorrect`], [Oatlog and egglog produce the same non-zero number of e-nodes], ),
-  caption: flex-caption(
+  caption: [
-    [Possible outcomes for comparative testing of oatlog and egglog.], [
+    Possible outcomes for comparative testing of oatlog and egglog.

     The `zrocorrect` verdict is broken out from `allcorrect` since oatlog ignores the `check` command, which usually is used in those tests.
   ],
-  ),
 ) <oatlog_comparative_testing_conditions>

 // === Relation taxonomy.